-- Where there are concerns about Harmful traditional practices including Female Genital Mutilation (FGM), honour-based violence and forced marriage in the family.
-Particular attention to be paid to women who may have fear of using Health services.
+- Where there are concerns about harmful traditional practices including Female Genital Mutilation (FGM), honour-based violence and forced marriage in the family.
+Particular attention to be paid to women who may be afraid of using health services.

 - Where there are concerns about Child Sexual Exploitation (CSE).

 - Where either or both parents are a ‘Looked After Child’ (see definition below).

 Where the concerns centre around a category of parenting behaviour e.g., substance misuse, the referrer must make it clear how this is likely to impact on the baby and what risks are predicted.